Ancient Celtic warfare: Hallstatt cultures 1200 BC to 450 BC

 In the latter phases of the Hallstatt era, iron began to replace bronze in the manufacture of weapons, and the classic "Celtic sword" with its leaf-bladed design made its appearance.
-Chariot burials are also characteristic of the period; it is possible that they also served a function in the warfare of this age, but the chariots are four-wheeled vehicles and they do not occur at all in Britain until the La Tène period.
+Chariot burials are also characteristic of the period.
+It is possible that chariots also served a function in the warfare of this age, but the chariots that have been discovered are four-wheeled vehicles and do not appear at all in Britain until the La Tène period.